GeorgeTheSlayer/HollandSersen.com/content/about.md

 # About Me

-Holland Sersen is an audio programmer from Chicago.
+Holland Sersen is an interdisciplinary student who studies digital signal processing and its relation to computer science and embedded systems.